zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/configuring-product-visibility-by-site-using-channels.md

 ## Prerequisites

-1. More than one site has been created.
+1. One or more sites have been created.
 1. Each site has an associated channel.
 1. Products have been added to a catalog.